 One of the most taxing hiring processes is the onboarding and training process.

-However, If you choose to hire remote assistants from outsourcing agencies who already have their training process in place, you can hire a person who’s ready to take on the job from the get-go.
+However, If you choose to hire remote assistants from outsourcing agencies who already have their training process and background checks in place, you can hire a person who’s ready to take on the job from the get-go.

 The great thing about hiring remote workers is that agencies already do the hard part for you.

 #8.
 Wide Range of Skills and Qualifications

 Many people are under the mindset that working remotely limits the number of job roles for which people can be hired.

 However, this is untrue.
 When the world was hit with the COVID-19 pandemic and everyone was forced into lockdown, it became apparent that almost every role could be done from a remote location.